-Drop in for an afternoon movie at the North Quincy Branch, every Wednesday starting at 2 p.m.
+Drop in for an afternoon movie at the North Quincy Branch, every Wednesday the branch is open, starting at 2:00 p.m.

 All movie screenings are sponsored by the Friends of the Thomas Crane Public Library.

 This discussion group meets one Friday per month at 10:00 a.m. and focuses on world literature.
-On Friday, August 14, we will discuss The Headmaster's Wife by Thomas Christopher Greene.
+On Friday, November 13, we will discuss One of Ours by Willa Cather.
 For more information, call Julie at 617-376-1332.

 Booked for Lunch

 Read any good books lately?
 Looking for something new to read?
-Bring a brown bag lunch — or grab a sandwich or salad at the library café — and join other readers for an informal conversation about books on the first Friday of each month.
-The next meeting will be on Friday, August 7, from 12 noon to 1 p.m. in the Main Library atrium.
-The group meets near the café — just look for the brown Booked for Lunch sign on the table.
+Bring a brown bag lunch--or grab a sandwich or salad at the library café--and join other readers for an informal conversation about books on the first Friday of each month.
+The next meeting will be on Friday, November 6, from 12 noon to 1:00 p.m. in the Main Library atrium.
+The group meets near the café--just look for the brown Booked for Lunch sign on the table.
 Drop in anytime and check out this friendly group!